q-pratz-chem/Computational_Physics/README.md

 5. Density plots for STM measurements
 6. An unstable calculation
 7. The power of a quasar
-8. Quantum uncertainty in the harmonic oscillator {#inf-Integration}
+8. Quantum uncertainty in the harmonic oscillator
 9. Interpolation of a quasar spectrum
 10. Brownian motion
 11. Gaussian elimination with pivoting